henit/sert/README.md

 # sert

-Functional assertions for business logic and tests
+Simple javascript assertions for business logic and unit tests